You would think it would be easy to calculate your self-publishing royalties.

 - 25 percent of the retail price for sales of printed copies or audiobook copies directly through website bookstore.

 - 10 percent of the retail price for sales of printed copies or audiobook copies through one of our distribution channels, such as Amazon.*

 - 50 percent of digital net received for each e-book copy sold.”

 CreateSpace varies the royalty according to several factors.
 They have a “Royalty Calculator” on their site that allows you to enter the variables and see what the royalty will be for each book sold.

 Can You Calculate Your Self-Publishing Royalties?

-Make sure you understand the royalty calculation completely before signing a self-publishing agreement.
+Be sure to read the self-publishing contract very carefully to ensure that you understand how royalties will be calculated, as well as the warranties you are making, and more.
 And it’s always a good idea to check with an attorney before signing any contract.

 To learn more about self-publishing, see our “Introduction to Self-Publishing.”

 Contact us!
 We’re Barry Fox and Nadine Taylor, professional ghostwriters and authors with a long list of satisfied clients and editors at major publishing houses.

 For more information, call us at 818-917-5362 or use the contact form below to send us a message.